isomerpages/obs-oac/_resources/Learning Hub/Articles & Publications.md

 third_nav_title: Learning Hub
 ---
 <h3><strong>Engage with Articles and Publications</strong></h3>
-<p>From local insights to global findings, immerse yourself in the research
+<p>From local insights to global findings, dive into the research that is
 shaping the OAE sector.
-Each publication holds the potential to inspire, inform, and expand your horizon in OAE developments, programming pedagogy and safety system.</p>
+Each publication can inspire, inform, and expand your horizon in OAE developments, programming pedagogy and safety system.</p>
 <p>Please <a href="/contact-us/" rel="noopener noreferrer nofollow" target="_blank">contact us</a> if
 you wish to suggest relevant articles.</p>
 <hr>